soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 Examples are different with each platform's business, but it generally increases the overall prices and is usually accompanied by worsening conditions of features.

-It's easy to spot one because you will hate it everytime it happens.
+It's easy to spot one because you will hate it every single time it happens to you.

 Examples for Netflix include: